oliver32767/cork/readme.md

 ### Using cork.py to Set and Get State From a Running Cork Service

-Cork comes with a simple built-in mechanism for setting and getting data this way.
+Cork comes with simple built-in utilities for setting and getting data this way.
 Assume for example that we've already started a service on the default host:port, though the following uses respect the `--host` and `--port` options.
 To set state data use the command:

+    $ ./cork.py --set-state "foo=bar"

+You can also set multiple vales:

     $ ./cork.py --set-state "foo=bar" "baz=spaces only work if the argument is quoted"

 After that, you can retrieve state like this: